Lucidota atra: Behavior

 This is a firefly that flies actively in daylight.
-Its flightless larvae live in moist environments, especially decaying wood, and prey on invertebrates with soft bodies, such as snails and slugs.
-In eastern Canada, larvae eclose beginning in late May, and adult numbers peak in late June to mid-July.
+Males fly low, about 1 to 6 ft from the ground, through forests in midday, seeking females, which are often perched on low vegetation.
+Most are seen in the late morning to early afternoon.
 Male Lucidota atra can identify female mating partners by sensing the female's pheromones with their antennae.
 Lucidota atra express a characteristic set of odorant receptor genes in their antennae.
+Both males and females are able to fly.